debugcom/Hacking-F117A/README.md

 # Hacking-F117A

 My investigation into mission generation in the Stealth Fighter games by Microprose.
+[New!
+Part 2 - Fixing the bug](./Part2.md)

   ![Screenshot](Images/player_000.png)